 Profile of a rare disease – Fragile X syndrome

-Fragile X is a rare disease and a member of a recognized family of genetic disorders caused by the partial or complete mutation of a specific gene.
+Fragile X syndrome is a rare disease and a member of a recognized family of genetic disorders caused by the partial or complete mutation of a specific gene.
 In the case of Fragile X, this mutation affects the FMR1 gene.

 A complete mutation of the FMR1 gene causes Fragile X. This mutation prevents the production of an essential protein necessary for typical brain development.
 Due to the lack of production of this protein, Fragile X has a considerable impact on the neurological condition of an affected individual, most notably affecting their behavior and their intellectual ability and functioning.